fairtracks/fairtracks.net/content/markdown/topics/topics-07-fairification.md

 ingress: TBA
 ---

-**Intro**

 While track files are nowadays a *de facto* standard for storing, distributing and analyzing genome-wide datasets, the common practices for this data type do not currently comply with the FAIR data principles.
-One of the major weaknesses is the lack of suitable metadata, which strongly limits the possibilty of reusing or repurposing track data and hinders automatization of the process.
+One of the major weaknesses is the lack of suitable metadata, which strongly limits the possibilty of reusing or repurposing track data and hinders automatization of these processes.
 Furthermore, the lack of provenance information might introduce artefacts in the analysis.
-This lack of proper annotations and of a well defined and universally adopted metadata standard is correlated to the lack of a central repository for track data.
+This lack of proper annotations and of a well-defined and universally adopted metadata standard is correlated to the lack of a central repository for track data.
 This shortfall is mostly due to the fact that track files are often considered additional processed output connected to the raw data (typically sequence data) which comprises the main part of a published dataset.